LeetCode-Feedback/LeetCode-Feedback/.github/ISSUE_TEMPLATE/bug-report--english-.md

 ---
 name: Bug report (English)
-about: Create bug report to help us improve our content.
+about: Create a bug report to help us improve our content.
 title: ''
 labels: ''
 assignees: ''